 STEP 10: Show It Off to Friends and Family!

-I wasn’t sure where in the world I was going to put this piece!
+I wasn’t sure where in the world I was going to put this hairpin leg side table!
 I decided to put it in my bedroom for the time being, but I’ll likely have to find another place for it since this space is already occupied by my custom tile table top.

 The Only Mishap!